Being Alone on Valentine’s Day

 Valentine’s Day can be a wonderful time if you are in a relationship, but difficult if you find yourself alone.
 It’s easy to let the media and advertising make you think something is wrong if you are not in a dating relationship on this special day.
 Although you may feel like you are the only one without a date on Valentine’s Day, there are many who are in the same situation and others who have just endured a break up.
 Is it possible that we give this holiday more importance than it warrants?
 The emphasis we place on the importance of the holiday can set us up for disappointment.

 There is no rule that you need to celebrate Valentine’s Day.
-If you are single, plan a night with friends and go out.
+If you are single, plan a night with friends within your safe circle.
 It is a good time to take care of yourself and treat yourself.
-Schedule a massage, go to the gym, read a book, take a yoga class, order in a delicious meal, or watch your favorite movie.
+Schedule a zoom session with family or friends, take a zoom yoga class, order in a delicious meal, or watch your favorite movie.
 Reach out to someone who has recently experienced a break up or a loss.
 It becomes a win win situation by helping each other.

 Treat yourself this Valentine’s Day and be good to YOU !